 Few events hurt as much as the death of a friend or loved one.
 The grief is overpowering, especially when someone else’s mistake is the reason why.

 Statistically, accidental poisonings, including prescription drug overdoses, cause the most wrongful deaths in the United States.
 Motor vehicle collisions are not far behind.
 Many times, these incidents stem from negligence.
 Swimming pool drownings claim the lives of many young children every year.
 All of these deaths are preventable.

-Since wrongful death laws vary significantly from state to state, it’s very important to work with a local wrongful death lawyer.
+Since wrongful death laws vary significantly from state to state, it’s very important to work with an Indianapolis, IN wrongful death lawyer from Ward & Ward Law Firm.
 An oversight could permanently prevent the survivors’ claims for badly-needed compensation.

 A Few Key Similarities

 Most states allow wrongful death plaintiffs to recover their losses.
 Such losses include: